whaatt/skalon/2025/04/21/js/1/modules/notes.md

 # Next Steps

-1. Start working on actual transformer classes...
+1. Add reset button and transformer picker view (and maybe publish?)
+2. Add new transformers